 - 10% RDI fiber (Did you know only 3% of Americans get their daily fiber intake?)

-Compared to mashed potatoes, it has less than half the calories, and has 75% less carbs per serving.
+Compared to mashed potatoes, it has less than half the calories and has 75% fewer carbs per serving.

 So, is mashed cauliflower good for you?
 Yes, absolutely!
 This is an easy way to add another veggie to your diet, and a cruciferous veggie at that!